Geology of Venus

 The hemispheric view of Venus, as revealed by more than a decade of radar investigations culminating in the 1990–1994 Magellan mission, is centered at 180 degrees east longitude.

 The geology of Venus is the scientific study of the surface, crust, and interior of the planet Venus.
-Within the Solar System, it is the one nearest to Earth and most like it in terms of mass, but has no magnetic field or recognizable plate tectonics.
+Within the Solar System, it is the one nearest to Earth and most like it in terms of mass, but has no intrinsic magnetic field or recognizable plate tectonics.
 About 75% of the surface is composed of bare rock, predominantly volcanic bedrock, some with thin and patchy layers of regolith.
 This is in marked contrast with Earth, the Moon, and Mars.
 Some impact craters are present, but the vast majority of the surface is uncratered.
 This is due in part to the thickness of the Venusian atmosphere disrupting small impactors before they strike the ground, but the paucity of large craters may be due to volcanic re-surfacing, possibly of a catastrophic nature.
 Volcanism appears to be the dominant agent of geological change on Venus.
 Some of the volcanic landforms appear to be unique to the planet, such as arachnoids and pancake domes.
 There are shield and composite volcanoes similar to those found on Earth, although these volcanoes are significantly shorter than those found on Earth or Mars.
 Given that Venus has approximately the same size, density, and composition as Earth, it is plausible that volcanism may be continuing on the planet today, as demonstrated by recent studies.